Research Associate Visa Sponsorship Jobs in Ohio

 Which visa types are most common for research associate roles in Ohio?

-The H-1B is the most common visa for research associates, as most positions require at least a bachelor's degree in a specific scientific or technical field, qualifying them as specialty occupations.
-Many academic and hospital-affiliated research roles also use the J-1 exchange visitor visa.
+The H-1B visa is the most common visa for research associates, as most positions require at least a bachelor's degree in a specific scientific or technical field, qualifying them as specialty occupations.
+Many academic and hospital-affiliated research roles also use the J-1 visa exchange visitor visa.
 Candidates with outstanding research records may qualify for the O-1A.
 University employers are often cap-exempt for H-1B purposes, which removes the lottery requirement.

 Which cities in Ohio have the most research associate sponsorship jobs?